Krishna-Ravi/Simple_Ai_chatbot/README.md

 This chatbot takes a json file as input on which it trains the model to chat with the user.

+# Demo of the output

+You can find the demo of the output by clicking this link  https://youtu.be/pRlyjjMXt0Q

 # How to run
 - Clone the repository
 - Make changes to the chatbot_input_data.json file if you are willing to change.